jhilikb/NLCUNet/README.md

 # Cite

-The paper "H2CGAN: Manageble AI for scene understanding tasks in hazy/rainy environment" is submitted to TIP IEEE.
+-The paper "H2CGAN: Manageble AI for scene understanding tasks in hazy/rainy environment" is submitted to TIP IEEE.
 Authors are Pragya Mishra, Jhilik Bhattacharya, RK Sharma and Giovanni Ramponi

+-The code has been adapted from general cycleGANs and plexer architecture.